y37y/nvim/README.md

 ## Remember

-* Always make changes in ~/.local/share/chezmoi/dot_config/nvim, not directly in ~/.config/nvim.
+* Always make changes in ~/.local/share/chezmoi/dot_config/nvim, not directly in ~/.config/nvim
-* Keep your personal repository (origin), upstream, and Chezmoi all in sync by following this workflow.
+* Keep your personal repository (origin), upstream, and Chezmoi all in sync by following this workflow
-* Regularly pull from upstream to stay updated with the latest changes from chaozwn's repository.
+* Regularly pull from upstream to stay updated with the latest changes from chaozwn's repository
-* After making changes, always run `chezmoi apply` to update your actual configuration files.
+* After making changes, always run `chezmoi apply` to update your actual configuration files

 ---